 How does an injured worker get vocational rehabilitation assistance?

-In most instances, your WorkSafeBC case manager will refer you for vocational rehabilitation if it appears you will have difficulty returning to work, or if your job is no longer available to you because of your injury.
-You will then collaborate with a vocational rehabilitation consultant, who assesses your needs and determines appropriate levels of assistance.
+In most instances, your WorkSafeBC Case Manager will refer you for vocational rehabilitation if it appears you will have difficulty returning to work, or if your job is no longer available to you because of your injury.
+You will then collaborate with a Vocational Rehabilitation Consultant ("VRC"), who assesses your needs and determines appropriate levels of assistance.
 Together, you'll develop your vocational rehabilitation plan to help you return to work.

 WorkSafeBC will help you:

 - Identify a suitable return-to-work goal for employment with a new employer if it is not possible for you to return to work with your existing employer